nathanreyes/v-calendar/docs-next/docs/datepicker/basics.md

 ## Required date

-When selecting dates, the default behavior is to allow the user to reset the date value to `null` be re-selecting a date.
+When selecting dates, the default behavior is to allow the user to reset the date value to `null` be re-selecting it.

 To prevent this, set the `is-required` prop.